miriam-z/sherpa-technical-task/README.md

 - ⏳ Work in Progress/Planned

 ### Scalability Implementation ⚠️

-1. **Distributed Processing with Ray**
+- **Parallel & Batch Processing:**
-   - Implemented Ray for parallel document processing across multiple cores
+  - Ray is used for parallel document processing, distributing work across available CPU cores.
-   - Ray's actor model enables efficient distribution of document chunks
+  - Batch processing is implemented for efficient handling of large document sets and tenants.
-   - Significantly reduces processing time for large document batches
+  - This approach significantly reduces processing time for bulk PDF ingestion and vectorization.
-   - Handles memory management for large PDF processing tasks

-2. **Infrastructure**
+- **Infrastructure:**
-   - ✅ Implemented batch processing and tenant isolation
+  - ✅ Tenant isolation and batch processing are implemented.
-   - ⏳ Connection pooling and caching planned
-   - ⏳ Load balancing for distributed query handling
+  - ⏳ Planned: Connection pooling, advanced caching, and load balancing for distributed query handling.

-Ray was chosen for its:
+**Why Ray?**
-- Native Python integration
+- Native Python integration and simple API
 - Efficient memory management for large documents
 - Built-in fault tolerance
-- Scalable from single machine to cluster deployment
+- Scalable from laptop to cluster

-- Simple API that works with existing Python code
+*Note: Ray is currently used for local and single-node parallelism.
+Cluster deployment and advanced distributed features are planned for future releases.*

 ---
 ### Author